lubuntu-team/manual/source/2/2.2/2.2.1/libreoffice.rst

    libreoffice --norestore

-from the command line to be able to launch LibreOffice if it keeps crashing at startup.
+from the command line to stop crashes at document recovery.

 .. image:: loffice-restore.png